kevinjameshilton/CS122B-Billing-Service/README.md

 ## Application Settings

+Spring Boot can has a large number of settings that can be set with a file called `application.yml`. \
-This file is already provided for you and configure Spring Boot's settings
+This file is already provided for you and is placed here for reference.

 ##### `application.yml`